-Currently working as a Part II Architecture Assistant at Glenn Howells Architects in Birmingham, Joshua tells us how he got to this point in his career, setting an example of how working alongside your studies can be beneficial.
+Currently working as an Architect at Glenn Howells Architects in Birmingham, Joshua tells us how he got to this point in his career, setting an example of how working alongside your studies can be beneficial.
 “I have completed both my undergraduate and postgraduate studies at UCLan, during my Part I year out I was working at the Dome House in Bowness, at one of the houses which featured on Grand Designs.
 During my Part II, I was working two days a week during the last 18 months of my master’s, helping develop the grounds of two hotels in the Lake District, so after graduation I went straight into working full-time with them.”

 The end of year Degree Show is what creative students at the university work towards in their final year, and Joshua shares this experience as one of his lasting memories.
 “One of my favourite memories was standing back after all the hard work over the years, at our end of year exhibition and just soaking in what we had all achieved.
 I have met some great people through my time at UCLan, some friends for life!
 They made my experience of UCLan even better than I could have imagined.”